Gamify-IT/docs/dev-manuals/test-plans/minigames/chickenshock/u-chickenshock-3-p-unlocks-mouse-cursor.md

 ## Typical procedure

-1. The tester holds down the <kbd>Left Alt</kbd> key and regains control of his mouse cursor
+1. The tester holds down the <kbd>p</kbd> key and regains control of his mouse cursor
-2. The tester releases the <kbd>Left Alt</kbd> button and loses control of his mouse cursor again
+2. The tester releases the <kbd>p</kbd> button and loses control of his mouse cursor again

 ## Alternative procedures